pnts/methodandmatter/source/writing/essays/end-of-a-cycle.html.md

 ---
-title: At the End of a Cycle
-subtitle: Guided reflections across transitional thresholds.
-date: December 13, 2022
+label: Essays
 description: A guide to reflecting on what came before and preparing for what is to come.
-label: Essays
+keywords: "reflections, cycles, end of the year reflection"
 image: "images/essays/moon-cycle.jpg"

 masthead: "url(/images/essays/moon-cycle.jpg) no-repeat"
 masthead_text: "#FFF"
 download: "writing/essays/guides/end-of-a-cycle.pdf"

+title: At the End of a Cycle
+subtitle: Guided reflections across transitional thresholds.
+tags: "reflection"
 status: evergreen

+date: December 13, 2022
+published: true
 ---

 We live our lives within the rhythms and cycles of the physical world.
 Our calendars commemorate this by marking each full rotation of the earth as a day, the total cycle of the moon around the earth as a month, and the complete trip of the earth around the sun as a year.
 Though modern life and the Time Grid[^1] suggest otherwise, our animal bodies are intimately tied to these rhythms through circadian cycles that let us know when to rest and when to move.